Frequently Asked Questions

 Invitations are issued at the discretion of the Artistic Director.

 Each year, the Festival receives hundreds of unsolicited submissions from authors wishing to speak at the Festival, or putting forward ideas for the program.
-We are unable to respond the submissions or return materials sent for consideration.
+We are unable to respond to these submissions or return materials sent for consideration.

 Can I recommend an author for the Festival?

 You are welcome to recommend an author for consideration through our online form.
-Due to the volume of suggestion, we are unable to respond to each suggestion.
+Due to the volume of suggestions, we are unable to respond to each one.

 I am a writer.
 Can I present my work to publishers during Sydney Writers' Festival?

 While publishers attend Sydney Writers' Festival, the Festival is not the appropriate avenue to present your book to publishers.

 We recommend you approach publishers through the usual channels, either by submitting your manuscript directly or engaging a literary agent.

 I am a writer.
 How do I get my work published?